speakeasyjs/speakeasy/README.md

 * `key`: the secret key in ASCII, hexadecimal, or base32 format. `K` in the algorithm.
 * `step` (default `30`): the time step, in seconds, between new passwords (moving factor). `X` in the algorithm.
 * `time` (default current time): the time to calculate the TOTP from, by default the current time.
-If you're doing something clever with TOTP, you may override this (see *Techniques & Patterns below*). `T` in the algorithm.
+If you're doing something clever with TOTP, you may override this (see *Techniques* below). `T` in the algorithm.
 * `initial_time` (default `0`): the starting time where we calculate the TOTP from.
 Usually, this is set to the UNIX epoch at 0. `T0` in the algorithm.
 * `length` (default `6`): the length of the resulting one-time password.
 * `encoding` (default `ascii`): the encoding of the `key`.
 Can be `'ascii'`, `'hex'`, or `'base32'`.
 The key will automatically be converted to ASCII.